camunda/camunda-docs/docs/components/modeler/web-modeler/connector-marketplace.md

 ## Download a Connector to your diagram

 Once you find a Connector you want to integrate into your BPMN diagram, click **Download to project**.
-The resource is then downloaded from the Connector Marketplace.
+The resource is then downloaded from the Connector Marketplace into your project.

 Scroll down in the change type context menu and click on your downloaded Connector to change the type of existing task.
 You can then add the required details in the properties panel on the right side of the screen.